MRCIEU/gwas2vcf/README.md

 # GWAS to VCF harmonisation tool

-Tool to map GWAS summary statistics to VCF/BCF with on the fly harmonisation to a supplied reference FASTA.
+Tool to map GWAS summary statistics to VCF/BCF with on-the-fly harmonisation to a supplied reference FASTA

 ## Quick start